 Sheet Pan Chicken Thighs have a deep, complex Italian flavor, but couldn’t be easier to make!
-All it takes is one pan, a handful of ingredients, and your favorite produce for a scrumptious chicken dinner the whole family will love.
-The best part is, it’s ready in just 45 minutes!
+All it takes is one pan, a handful of ingredients, and your favorite produce for a scrumptious chicken thigh sheet pan dinner the whole family will love.
+The best part — Italian baked chicken is ready in just 45 minutes!

 That’s why I can’t get enough of this chicken thigh sheet pan dinner that’s classically delicious yet impossibly convenient to make!
 We also have a recipe for pan fried chicken thighs that is amazing!